Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

-For the bug inducing changes, only Rodr\'igues-P\'erez\etal~\cite{Perez2020} created manually validated data regarding bug inducing changes.
-However, they target different projects then our work.
+For the bug inducing changes, only \cite{Perez2020} created manually validated data regarding bug inducing changes.
+However, they target different projects than our work.
 To provide an indication about the inducing changes in our work, we wanted to rely on developers for this task.
 Thus, we looked for information in our data, which we could use to accurately determine inducing changes.
-We then compared the results to the work by Rodr\'igues-P\'erez\etal~\cite{Perez2020}.
+We then compared the results to the work by \cite{Perez2020}.

+Moreover, we require an approach different from the suggested framework for evaluating SZZ variants suggested by \cite{daCosta2017}.
+In their work, they suggest to use indicators for potential mislabels such as the disagreement with the affected versions field, the number of subsequent bug fixes, or the age of the bug, to identify potential mislabels.
+However, such anomalies only indicate that something may be wrong, but are not definitive indicators of mislabels, i.e., ground truth.
+Consequently, their results cannot be directly compared to our work.